SolarNetwork/solarnode-os-packages/solarnode-base-jackson/debian/README.md

-# SolarNode Platform - Spring
+# SolarNode Platform - Jackson JSON

 This directory contains support for building the `solarnode-base-jackson` package.
 This adds [Jackson JSON][jackson] support to the SolarNode platform.
 See [CHANGELOG](./CHANGELOG.md) for release information.